Insights Basics

 Create a new cohort

-for Analyze uniques by, then you can create a new cohort of a given data point.
+You can create a new cohort from a given data point.

 Create a new global annotation

-If your chart type is not GEO chart or heatmap, then you can mark any dates from the tooltip menu with a global annotation
+If your chart type is not a GEO chart or heatmap, you can mark any date from the tooltip menu with a global annotation.

 More options for insights

-You can find options and actions for your insights in the More
+You can find options and actions for your insight in the More menu.

 Show SQL

-This will show the SQL query that Mitzu generates for the insight.
+This shows the SQL query Mitzu generates for the insight.

 Annotations